 To be clear, even if you left jail with a ticket written for Operating While Intoxicated (OWI), you can still be charged with a High BAC offense as long at your breath or blood test result was .17 or higher.

-However, there are lots of other things to avoid beyond jail, including getting placed on "probation from Hell" that requires all kinds of counseling, treatment and endless breath and/or testing.
+However, there are lots of other things to avoid beyond jail, including getting placed on some kind of "probation from Hell" that requires all kinds of counseling, treatment and endless breath and/or urine testing.

-Beyond all the legal penalties that can be imposed, one of the most significant implications of a High BAC charge comes from the breath or blood test result itself.
-Driving with a bodily alcohol content more than twice the legal limit is always perceived within the court system as especially dangerous.
+Beyond all the potential legal consequences that can be imposed, one of the most significant implications of a High BAC charge comes from the breath or blood test result itself: Driving with a bodily alcohol content more than twice the legal limit is always perceived within the court system as just "more" dangerous.